jhu-statprogramming-fall-2025/project04-vivo-50/README.md

 ## Final Product

 The dashboard enables users to explore engagement patterns across healthcare topics, compare professional and influencer content, and examine statistical drivers of video popularity through an intuitive, interactive interface.
+Our final product is also deployed in https://flusightcategoricalprediction.shinyapps.io/healthcare_dashboard/